haotuusa/FileCompression/README.md

   <content><![CDATA[
 # Huffman_Compression

+## Purpose:
-## Purpose: Using Huffman algorithm to compress different file type depending on option flag (txt, jpg, png, mp3, mp4) in Java.
+Using Huffman algorithm to compress different file type depending on option flag (txt, jpg, png, mp3, mp4) in Java.
 Implementing Huffman library for building tree and common-codec additional library for converting all file type to base 64 string.

 ## Result:
-txt: 50 to 60 compression rate depending on the file size.
+* txt: 50 to 60 compression rate depending on the file size
-jpg: In progress
+* jpg: In progress
-png: In progress
+* png: In progress
-mp3: In progress
+* mp3: In progress
-mp4: In progress
+* mp4: In progress

 ## Algorithm:
 ### Compress mode (without -d flag)